Hanmb17/CI_MS1_CATTERY/README.md

 - Header and tagline to make it clear what Kitty Den is and offers
 - The background image of Megatron in black and white with only his blue eyes and pink nose in colour to not distract too much from the text but reinforce the branding colours.
 - A clear call to action button to direct the users to the services on offer.
-- User stories covered:
+- User stories covered: 4, 14.

 ![Hero image](docs/features/home-hero-image.png)

 ### Unique selling points
 - Introduces the user to the benefits of using Kitty Den.
 - Icons are used to visually display the benefits with a header and short sentences to reinforce what Kitty Den offers.
-- User stories covered:
+- User story covered: 6.

 ![Unique selling points](docs/features/usps-section.png)

 ### Intro Section
 - Introduces Kitty Den to the user and what they are.
 - The Call to action button allows the user to go straight to the contact us page, helping to make conversions quicker.
-- User stories covered.
+- User stories covered: 4, 6, 14.

 ![Intro section](docs/features/intro-section.png)